 1. Boost curb appeal.
-This is something you always hear, and with very good reason.
-Many people thinking of touring your home will do a quick drive-by first, often deciding on the spot if it is even worth a look inside.
+This is something you always hear and with very good reason.
+Many people considering touring your home will do a quick drive-by first, often deciding on the spot if it is even worth looking inside.
 Make sure your home is ready to lure in onlookers with these tips:

 ○ Power wash siding and walkways

 ○ Hang easy-to-read house numbers

 ○ Mow the lawn and add fresh sod and nearly ALWAYS add BLACK MULCH as needed

 ○ Repaint or stain the porch floor as needed

 2. Welcome visitors with an inviting porch.
 Even if you have only a tiny stoop, make it say “welcome home” with a clean doormat, potted plants in bloom and — if you have room — one or two pieces of neat porch furniture.
 Keep your porch lights on in the evenings, in case potential buyers drive by.
 Illuminating the front walk with solar lights is a nice extra touch, especially if you will be showing the house during the evening.

 3. Get your house sparkling clean.
 From shining floors and gleaming windows to clean counters and scrubbed grout, every surface should sparkle.
 This is the easiest (well, maybe not easiest, but certainly the cheapest) way to help your home put its best foot forward.
 You may want to hire pros to do some of the really tough stuff, especially if you have a large house.
 Don’t skimp — this step is key!